Meet Our StaffPage Menu

 Becky graduated with a master’s degree in counseling and psychological services from St. Mary’s University of Minnesota in 2005.
 She has been a licensed professional counselor since 2008.
 Becky has been with Northwestern since 2008.

-Dr. Emily J. Tweed, vice president of Student Affairs and Enrollment Management
+Dr. Emily J. Tweed, Vice President for Student Affairs and Dean of Students

 During her tenure at Northwestern, Dr. Tweed has completed her master’s (2000) and doctoral degrees (2004) in educational policy and administration in higher education from the University of Minnesota.
 Her research has focused on the effects of student engagement on academic performance and clinical competency in professional healthcare education.